christianoller8/angular-scaffolding/README.md

 ### Gratitude 🎁

-- Thanks to all my colleagues at Vueling University and especially to my trainer Jordi for the knowledge imparted during the course.
+- Thanks to all my colleagues for the knowledge imparted.

 ---